 Have a budget for your expenses on the island, and bring your money in cash.
 It is advisable to bring a bit more as an emergency backup.
 And bring one or two credit or debit cards, so if you see the opportunity to use them, do it.
 So, you can keep your cash on a side for emergencies.

 Now you have the information of everything that you need to know about the currencies in Cuba.
-Keep this in mind when planning your trip to Cuba and booking your accommodation for your trip to Vinales.
+Keep this in mind when planning your trip to Cuba and booking your accommodation for your travel to Cuba.

 Your email address will not be published.
 Required fields are marked *